-Prerequisites: Philosophy major with senior standing, consent of instructor and Department Chair.
-Offered on request.
+Prerequisites: Philosophy major with senior standing, consent of instructor and department chair.

+Offered upon request.

-This course involves a research project involving substantial reading on a specific problem, theme, or the work of an individual philosopher.
+This course involves a research project requiring substantial reading on a specific problem, theme, or the work of an individual philosopher.
 The research is supervised by a staff member who must approve the project before registration.
 A research paper is required.